zhouyl/flowblade/docs/components/data-display/chat-bubble.md

 # ChatBubble Component

 Chat message bubble component for messaging interfaces and chat applications.
 ChatBubble provides a flexible way to display chat messages with support for various alignments and colors.
+Perfect for chat interfaces, messaging applications, and conversation displays.

 ## Basic Usage